oradbarel/CV/README.md

-# CV
+# Personal_website
-My personal website
+### My personal website, contains general information, personal projects and usefull links.
+### Using HTML and CSS, the website has a modern looking.